vonovak/react-navigation-header-buttons/README.md

 #### `OverflowMenu`

 Is the place to define the behavior for overflow button (if there is one).
-Please note you can render `OverflowMenu` just by itself too, you do no need to wrap it in `HeaderButtons`.
+Please note you can render `OverflowMenu` only by itself too, you do no need to wrap it in `HeaderButtons`.
 The most interesting prop is `onPress` which handles what kind of overflow menu we should show.

 The package exports common handlers you can use, but you can provide your own too: